hgabrali/TravelTide_Customer_Retention_Mastery_Project/Project workflow.md

 2.  **Scalability:** Executing this complex join efficiently using Spark's distributed computing power.
 3.  **Foundation for ML:** Creating the definitive input table (ABT) required for all subsequent **Feature Engineering** and **ML-based Customer Segmentation** steps.

 The `sessions_joined` table is now ready to begin generating derived features (Feature Engineering).
-Would you like to review the next code block for Feature Engineering steps?